VISHWARAJ-G/BLENDED_LERNING_Implementation-of-Multiple-Linear-Regression-Model-with-Cross-Validation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import Libraries
+#### 1. Import Libraries

 - Import pandas, numpy, and scikit-learn modules for data processing and modeling.
-2. Load the dataset.
+#### Load Dataset

 - Load the dataset from encoded_car_data.csv.
-3. Select Features and Target
+#### Select Features and Target

 - Separate features (X) and target (y) for the model.
-4. Split Dataset
+#### Split Dataset

 - Divide data into training and testing sets (80-20 ratio).
-5. Train Model
+#### Train Model

 - Fit a Multiple Linear Regression model using the training data.
-6. Evaluate Test Set
+#### Evaluate Test Set

 - Calculate MSE and R-squared for test predictions.
-7. Perform Cross-Validation
+#### Perform Cross-Validation

 - Conduct 5-fold cross-validation to compute MSE and R-squared values.
-8. Output Results
+#### Output Results

 - Print evaluation metrics and cross-validation results.
 ## Program:
 ```
 /*